HenrikJoreteg/human-javascript/ch07 - views.md

   },
   // Content bindings mean
   // put the name attribute of the
-  // model in this view.
-Into the
+  // model in this view into the
   // element that matches the
   // '.profileName' selector as text.
   contentBindings: {